wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 Example:
 ![Screenshots of the AWS metrics once the data starts to flow to Wavefront.](images/hello_tutorial_aws_metrics.png)
-{% include note.html content="You see **No Data** if Wavefront can't find any metrics to match the queries in the chart." %}
+{% include note.html content="You see **No Data** if we can't find any metrics to match the queries in the chart." %}

 <br/>
 <p><span style="font-size: large; font-weight: 500">View Data on Dashboards</span></p>
 Tanzu Observability includes system dashboards for the AWS integration that help you analyze and gather data.
-1. To see a list of the system dashboards, click **Dashboards**.
+1. To see the list of the system dashboards, click **Dashboards**.
     ![Screenshot of all the predefined dashboards available for Wavefront.](images/hello_tutorial_aws_dahsboards.png)
 1. Click **AWS: Summary**.

-From the Summary dashboard, you can easily navigate to all other AWS dashboards.
+    From the **AWS: Summary** dashboard, you can easily navigate to all other AWS dashboards.
     {% include note.html content="You need to configure your AWS account preferences to send billing metrics.
 See [Configuring CloudWatch Billing Metrics](integrations_aws_metrics.html#configuring-cloudwatch-billing-metrics)." %}
     ![Screenshot of the predefined AWS summary dashboard](images/hello_tutorial_aws_summary_dashboard.png)
-{% include tip.html content="You can't edit the dashboards and the queries in the charts.
+{% include tip.html content="You can't edit the system dashboards and the queries in the charts.
 If you want to customize the dashboards or the queries, you must clone the dashboard and then update the queries in the charts.
 See [Edit or Clone a Dashboard](ui_dashboards.html#edit-or-clone-a-dashboard)." %}

 ## Next Steps

 * For more information on the AWS integration, see [Amazon Web Services Integration](integrations_aws_overview.html).
-* You can even try to [setup and manage the AWS integration by using the API](integrations_aws_overview_API.html).
+* You can even try to [set up and manage the AWS integration by using the API](integrations_aws_overview_API.html).
 * Try out the [Dashboards Tutorial](tutorial_dashboards.html).